Schedule Your Appointment

 • Osage Beach: (573) 746-7010

 If you are worried about lung cancer due to your history of smoking, turn your concern into answers.
-Contact us today to schedule your CT Lung Screening and take the proactive step towards your health.
+Contact us today to schedule your CT Lung Screening and take a proactive step towards a healthier you.

 The Ultrafast CT Screening detects calcium build-up in the coronary arteries, providing a quick and non-invasive way to assess your risk for heart disease.
 This test identifies hardened arteries early, allowing for timely intervention with medications and lifestyle changes.